The Easiest Ways To Curl Short Hair With Heat Explained

 If you don’t want your hair to have just one uniform curl all over, alternating the direction you curl each section of hair will give you some fun waves and texture.

-You could wait around for hours (or even sleep through the night), for heatless curling methods, but if you want them quicker without needing hours of advance planning, heat treating your hair is the way to go!
+You could wait around for hours (or even sleep through the night) for heatless curling methods, but if you want them quicker without needing hours of advance planning, heat treating your hair is the way to go!
 You’ll also be able to achieve a wider variety of styles.
-Just make sure (unless you want burnt hair) to set the heat below 200 sgdegrees Fahrenheit for thin, or color-treated hair, and between 200-300 degrees for coarse, thick hair.
+Just make sure (unless you want burnt hair) to set the heat below 200 degrees Fahrenheit for thin or color-treated hair, and between 200-300 degrees for coarse, thick hair.
 Also use a heat protectant to shield your locks.

-Without a doubt, curling with your straightening iron can be counter intuitive, and it can take a lot of practice to get it right.
-It does take a little longer than a curling iron to get each curl right, and you also need to make sure the flat iron you have has a rounded body rather than a square-ish one that can give your curls a boxy look, but when you have figured it out- you can create full, bouncy curls that won’t look like ringlets.
+Without a doubt, curling with your straightening iron can be counterintuitive.
+It can take a lot of practice to get it right.
+It does take a little longer than a curling iron to get each curl right, and you also need to make sure the flat iron you have has a rounded body rather than a square-ish one that can give your curls a boxy look.
+But when you have figured it out, you can create full, bouncy curls that won’t look like ringlets.

 1. You must begin with completely dry hair.
-Before using any heating iron, your hair should be completely dry, as applying intense heat to wet or even damp hair could cause damage.
-Day old hair will generally hold heat-treated curls better than freshly washed hair, especially if your hair is very fine.
+Before using any heating iron, your hair should be completely dry.
+Applying intense heat to wet or even damp hair could cause damage.
+Day-old hair will generally hold heat-treated curls better than freshly washed hair, especially if your hair is very fine.
 If your hair feels a little greasy, you can apply some dry shampoo to the roots before you continue.